NBS8019 : Research Methods in Economics and Finance

 5. Preliminary Analysis of Data.

-2. Seminars provide an opportunity to enhance both theoretical and practical aspects of the module
+2. Seminars provide an opportunity to enhance the practical aspects of the module

 The format of resits will be determined by the Board of Examiners